fresheneesz/bitcoinThroughputAnalysis/README.md

 `estimatedAvgHops = log(nodes)/log(connections/2)`

 Blocks would propagate through the fastest nodes in the network first.
 So for example, in a network where each full node has 10 full-node connections, we can expect data to propagate along the 10% fastest nodes in the network.
+However, since latency is an enormous factor

 This means propagation is limited by the machine resources of our 10th percentile users and not users with less resources.

 Since 80% of the nodes should have 8 connections and 10% of the nodes should have 88 connections (the other 10% having no relevant connections), that means that 88.9% (`80/(80+10)`) of nodes will on average transfer to a 12.5 percentile machine (`1/8`), and 11.1% of the nodes will on average transfer to a 1.1 percentile machine.
 To simplify, I'll say that 90% of nodes will transfer to our 10th percentile user and 10% of nodes will transfer to a 1st percentile machine.

 For each newly mined block, each node that's part of the relay must at minimum do the following:

-1. Download the block header and the transactions it hasn't already received
+1. Download the block header (1x latency, negligible data)
-2. Validate the transactions it hasn't already validated
+2. Upload a request for the transactions it hasn't already received (1x latency, negligible data)
+3. Download those missing transactions (1x latency, significant data on the order of the number of transactions)
+2. Validate the missing transactions
 3. Rebroadcast the block

 This means we can estimate the average time to reach all (or most) nodes as:

-`timeToReachEdge = hops*(latencyPerHop + dataTransferred/avgBandwidth + validationTime*transactionsPerBlock*missingTransactionPercent)`
+`timeToReachEdge = hops*(3*latencyPerHop + dataTransferred/avgBandwidth + validationTime*transactionsPerBlock*missingTransactionPercent)`

 where